ROOPH AWARDS

 • Has had a long-term impact on affordable housing or homelessness in the Edmonton region

-• Demonstrates collaboration to working with other organizations and sectors
+• Demonstrates collaboration in working with other organizations and sectors

-• Reputation for making a genuine difference to housing and enhancing lives
+• Reputation for making a genuine difference in housing and enhancing lives

 Award Criteria – General Category: